 Do you like the flavor of cinnamon?
-Do you like scones?
-Want to make fantastic tasting Cinnamon Chip Scones???
-Well, look no further, because this is the recipe you want!
+Do you like to eat scones?
+Want to make fantastic tasting Cinnamon Chip Scones for breakfast or to snack on any other time???
+Well, look no further, because this is the most delicious scone recipe you will ever want!

 Cut in the butter with a pastry blender until mixture has been reduced to coarse crumbs.